michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

-The merkle root and the internal key are then hashed together (prefix tag, "TapTweak") and the resultant digest is used as a private key from which a pubkey is derived, this value being known as the *tweak.*  The tweak pubkey is added to the internal key (the same operation used in [BIP32][] HD key derivation) in order to derive the *taproot output key---*the key that is used in any bech32 addresses and scriptPubKeys that pay these three conditions.
+The merkle root and the internal key are then hashed together (prefix tag, "TapTweak") and the resultant digest is used as a private key from which a pubkey is derived, this value being known as the *tweak.*  The tweak pubkey is added to the internal key in order to derive the *taproot output key---*the key that is used in any bech32 addresses and scriptPubKeys that pay these three conditions.